 Brilliance® finishes are (PVD) finishes developed by Vapor Technologies, Inc., another Masco company that has been at the forefront of PDV coating technologies since 1986.

-Physical vapor deposition is almost science fiction.
-The metal to be used as a finish is vaporized into individual atoms and deposited on the faucet in a very thin coating that is so dense that it is as much as 20 times more scratch and dent resistant than electroplated finishes.
+To produce a PVD finish, the metal to be used as a finish is vaporized in a closed chamber into individual atoms and deposited on the faucet in a very thin coating that is so dense that it is as much as 20 times more scratch and dent resistant than electroplated finishes.

 Our experience is that PVD finishes are nearly indestructible in normal (and even abnormal) use.
-A case-hardened steel file will do some harm but not much else.
+A Scotch-Brite® pad will do some harm but not much else.

 Matte Black, Matte White, and Venetian Bronze finishes are what the company calls "organic" finishes as are Moroccan Bronze, Oil-Rubbed-Bronze, and Slate Gray.
 These are – essentially paints in powder form.